tox-user/AmperTox/README.md

 ## Warning
 This client is currently in alpha stage.
 Please **backup your Tox profiles** before using it.

-**Note:** there are some huge performance issues with file transfers caused by using toxcore with ffi-napi.
-This causes very slow transfer speeds and increased CPU usage (only during file transfers).
+**Note:** there are some performance issues with file transfers caused by using toxcore with ffi-napi.
+This causes slow transfer speeds and increased CPU usage (only during file transfers).

 ## Prerequisites
 - [toxcore 2.16 or higher](https://github.com/TokTok/c-toxcore)